Anshul22Verma/CCFraudDetection/README.md

 Credit Card fraud detection to detect CC fraud via PCA features to hide the details.

+## Setup
+Create a `CCData` directory where you clone the repository and put the csv data file inside that folder.
+All the results are then locally saved in an analysis folder inside the Data folder.

 ## Dataset
 Using kaggle dataset to build a model which detects fraudulent transaction